WHY IT GOT STARTED

 New England’s largest Halloween attraction lies just a few short yards from ESPN headquarters in Bristol, Connecticut.
 Lake Compounce family theme park has played host to over 200 ghosts, goblins, witches, and vampires since 1999, and every year thousands of excited patrons visit the Graveyard to see what new spooky features it has in store for them.

-The Haunted Graveyard is a 45-minute walk over a mile, boasting more than 14 different-themed “houses” and over 200 ghouls.
+The Haunted Graveyard is a 45-minute walk over a mile, boasting more tha 14 different-themed “houses” and over 200 ghouls.

 The Graveyard is never exactly the same two years in a row as Romegialli and his staff strive to improve and innovate every single year.

-The attraction is open Friday-Sunday, September 29th – October 29th, depending on weather.
+The attraction is open Friday-Sunday, September 28th – October 28th, depending on weather